Conrad McCormick

-Conrad McCormick is an American politician from Alaska serving as a member of the Alaska House of Representatives for district 38.
+Conrad McCormick is an American politician from Alaska who served as a member of the Alaska House of Representatives for district 38 from 2023 to 2025.
 A Democrat, he was previously vice mayor and member of the Bethel City Council.
 He ran unopposed except for write-in candidates in the 2022 Alaska House of Representatives election.
-McCormick and three other members of the Bush Caucus are part of a coalition with Republicans in the state house.
+McCormick and three other members of the Bush Caucus were part of a coalition with Republicans in the state house.